Dragonflies6779/IT-Project-2020/README.md

 Firebase is required for this to be hosted

 # Testing
-On the console run npm run test
+On the console run - "npm run test"

 # Language
 Javascript <br />